 • Anticipate Mistakes

 • Mistakes happen.
-View these moments as learning experiences, and talk about online safety and etiquette.
+View these moments as learning experiences and talk about online safety and etiquette.

 As the digital world expands, teens’ digital diet will continue to grow.
 The question is: Will the content be a positive or negative use of time?
 Parental guidance can make the difference.
 Digital media can provide opportunities to learn, spark healthy interests, get inspired, and develop hobbies.
 Talk to your teen about their online behavior and monitor digital media usage.